suppi147/Noteziee/README.md

 - Bootstrap 4.0

 ## Demo
+- I'm so sorry to announce that Noteziee is currently shut down due to the lack of financial support :<.
+Anyway, if you still feel interested about my project, please contact me by [Le Khoi](https://www.facebook.com/khoi.lee.2090/)
-- Here's a live demo of Noteziee: https://noteziee.cloud
+- ~~Here's a live demo of Noteziee: https://noteziee.cloud~~

 ## License
 - This project is licensed under the [MIT License.](https://github.com/suppi147/Noteziee/blob/deploy/LICENSE)